Microsoft Secure Score

 - SharePoint administrator

-With read-only access, you aren't able to edit status or notes for an improvement action, edit score zones, or edit custom comparisons.
+The following roles have read-only access and aren't able to edit status or notes for a recommended action, edit score zones, or edit custom comparisons:

 - Helpdesk administrator